Mid-Am Racing Series

-The Mid-Am Racing Series, formerly Mid American Stock Car Series, is an elite sportsman traveling stock car racing series in the Midwestern United States.
-The cars are based on a 108" metric stock frame, less costly suspension parts and a maximum of 358 cubic inch engine.
-The car's roll cage and chassis were made of a design very similar to the same chassis a previous design of NASCAR cup chassis, but have also included more modern safety features such as plated door bars and the "Earnhardt bar" which runs from the roof to the dash.
-The series runs primarily on paved racetracks but also appears on dirt and road courses.
+Mid-Am Racing Series, formerly Mid American Stock Car Series is a regional stock car racing tour based in the Midwestern United States.
+Established in 1993, the series features purpose-built race cars that utilize chassis designs influenced by earlier generations of NASCAR Cup Series construction before the Car of Tomorrow era.
+These cars retain traditional stock car engineering principles, including steel tube frames, rear-wheel drive layouts, and naturally aspirated V8 engines.

+Cars in the series utilize composite stock car bodies supplied by established manufacturers.
+These bodies follow a standardized North American short-track design that is also used in other regional and international stock car divisions, including competition in NASCAR Mexico.
+Body rules promote manufacturer identity—typically Chevrolet, Ford, or Dodge—while maintaining cost control and aerodynamic parity among teams..

+The Mid-Am Racing Series competes on a varied schedule that includes paved short tracks, dirt ovals, and road course events across the Midwest, with races in states such as Wisconsin, Illinois, Indiana, and Iowa.
+Its combination of touring structure, traditional chassis design, and competitive parity attracts both developing drivers and experienced racers from across the region.

 History

-The series was founded in 1993 by Gary Vercauteran.
+The Vercauteren brothers, during some time off in their hotel room in Daytona Beach, Florida during Speedweeks in February 1993, came up with the concept of a new asphalt series – the Mid-American Stock Car series.
+“Essentially the idea was to take the concept of the steel-bodied grand national cars that had been so popular on the dirt at Chilton Fairgrounds and create a traveling series on paved tracks throughout the Midwest.”

+During the first two years the series ran in ’93 and ’94 the Vercauteren’s were able to secure dates at legendary tracks like the Milwaukee Mile and Road America in Elkhart Lake cementing itself as a formidable racing series.
 The Series was at one time a support class for the ARTGO Challenge Series.
 The Mid American corporation expanded to a traveling Supertruck Series named the Midwest Super Truck Series in 1995 and a traveling Super Late Model Series, named the Midwest All-Star Racing Series (MARS) in 1999.
 The expansion also included the Stock Car Classics in 2004 and the American Stock Car League (ASL) in 2005.
 The death of Vercauteran in October 2005 led to the purchase of Mid-American by longtime employees Doug and Julie Strasburg.
 The Strasburgs kept only the Mid American Stock Car Series while MARS and ASL were dissolved.
 The Stock Car Classics split into two groups (Classic Racing Series and Midwest Stock Car Classics).
 The Super Trucks were absorbed into the United States Super Trucks or USST.